Reflexion Medical, Inc. Compliance Declaration (2022)

 [(7) The development of policies and procedures for the investigation of identified instances of noncompliance or misconduct.
 These should include directions regarding the prompt and proper response to detected offenses, such as the initiation of appropriate corrective action and preventive measures and processes to report the offense to relevant authorities in appropriate circumstances.]

-In response to California Health & Safety Code §§119400 et seq., RefleXion has established an annual spending limit of $50.00 for gifts, promotional materials, or items directed toward “individual medical and healthcare professionals” in California.
+In response to California Health & Safety Code §§119400 et seq., RefleXion has established a spending limit of $75.00 for individual hospitality items and gratuities, promotional materials, or educational items directed toward “individual medical and healthcare professionals” in California.

 ***Annual Declaration Pursuant to California Health & Safety Code §§ 119400-119402